automerge/automerge-classic/README.md

 // That initial state is just an empty object: {}.
 // The doc1 object is immutable -- you cannot change it directly (if you try,
-// you'll either get an exception or your change will be silently ignored,
+// you'll get an exception.
-// depending on your JavaScript engine).
 To change it, you need to call
 // Automerge.change() with a callback in which you can mutate the state.
 You
 // can also include a human-readable description of the change, like a commit
 // message, which is stored in the change history (see below).